 Sophie is a contributing writer for our publications.

 A freelance journalist based in Paris, Sophie is a graduate of Stanford University and is pursuing masters degrees in journalism and human rights at Sciences Po in Paris.
-She has contributed as a reporter and photographer for the Telluride Daily Planet in Colorado.
+She has worked as a reporter and photographer for the Telluride Daily Planet in Colorado and contributed research to Elaine Sciolino's new book, "The Seine: The River That Made Paris."

 If you were given the assignment to write an article called “Paris Through Sophie’s Eyes,” what would you write about?